-Crimson Void is in the front row on the left, Dead Petals is in the middle, and Amber Apathy is to the right.
-Here’s another photo of the polishes below.
+Crimson Void is in the front row on the left.
+Here’s another photo of all the polishes below.
 It’s fairly obvious which is which when they’re all lined up, but compared to the website photos they just don’t look as saturated in real life:

 Burnt Bridges – Just Brown?

 Another minor gripe with the colours is that Burnt Bridges really just looks brown.
 Cristine’s photo shows it with beautiful orange/coppery undertones, but mine just looks a dull brown.